Shweta1015/oibsio_Task3/README.md

 This is basically an ATM machine software code which perform same functionalities like the real life ATM Machine.
-In which functions this functions are performed: 1.Transaction History
+In which this functions are performed: 1.Transaction History
                                        2.Withdraw
                                        3.Deposit
                                        4.Transfer
                                        5.Quit

 For creating this project we have created 4 seperated classes but within the same package to reduce complexity and easy understanding .
 In the Atm class we have created private variable/method for all the named functions with its getter/setter and default constructor.